 - International flights to Windhoek in Namibia and Victoria Falls in Zimbabwe

-- Visa cost for Zimbabwe (currently USD 30.00 one-time entry)
+- Visa costs for Zimbabwe (currently USD 30.00 one-time entry)

 - Optional activities and additional services